rey/cookbook/recipes/skillet-roasted-chicken.md

 ## About

-Whilst internetting one day I came across [an article by J. Kenji L&oacute;pez-Alt about cast iron pans](http://www.seriouseats.com/2010/06/how-to-buy-season-clean-maintain-cast-iron-pans.html).
-To cut a long story short, I invested [in one](http://www.amazon.co.uk/gp/product/B00006JSUA) and love it.
-I've roasted many a chicken in my skillet, mostly based on [this technique](http://www.nytimes.com/2012/05/09/dining/a-new-breed-of-roast-chicken-cast-iron-seared.html).
-That said, here is how I do mine. i
+Whilst internetting one day I came across [an article by J. Kenji L&oacute;pez-Alt about cast iron pans](http://www.seriouseats.com/2010/06/how-to-buy-season-clean-m    aintain-cast-iron-pans.html).
+To cut a long story short, I invested [in one](http://www.amazon.co.uk/gp/product/B00006JSUA) and love it.¬

+I've roasted many a chicken based on [this technique](http://www.nytimes.com/2012/05/09/dining/a-new-breed-of-roast-chicken-cast-iron-seared.html) and that said, here is how I do mine.

 ## Ingredients